Last Updated on October 29, 2023

 Posterior tibial artery

-- supplies majority of talar body
+- supplies majority of the talar body

-Deltoid branch of posterior tibial artery
+- Deltoid branch of the posterior tibial artery

-Supplies medial portion of talar body
+- Supplies medial portion of the talar body

-may be only remaining blood supply with a displaced fracture
+- May only be remaining blood supply with a displaced fracture

 Anterior tibial artery